-Buyer personas.
-Creating potential customer profiles is often enough to make even the best marketer freeze in their tracks – and realize how little they really know about their prospects.
+Creating a customer journey map is enough to make even the best marketers freeze in their tracks and realize how little they really know about their prospects.

 - Age range